-Unless noted otherwise, demographic assumptions employed in this Actuarial Valuation were the same as those employed in the July 1, 2017 for Group I employees in the Pension Actuarial Valuation of the Tennessee Consolidated Retirement System (TCRS).
-These demographic assumptions were developed by TCRS from an Actuarial Experience Study (undertaken on behalf of TCRS), and are considered appropriate for use in this OPEB Actuarial Valuation.
+Tennessee Consolidated Unless noted otherwise, demographic assumptions employed in this Retirement System: Actuarial Valuation were the same as those employed in the July 1, 2017 for behalf of TCRS), and are considered appropriate for use in this OPEB Actuarial Valuation.
 These include assumed rates of future salary increases, termination, mortality, disability, and retirement.